- for Delta Air Lines users90

 All three off these cards offer better rewards for everyday spending than the Delta Reserve.
 The Sapphire Reserve offers three Ultimate Rewards points per dollar for travel and dining purchases, the Amex Platinum offers five Membership Rewards points for purchases made directly with an airline, and the Citi Prestige offers three Citi ThankYou points per dollar spent on air travel and hotels and two points per dollar for dining and entertainment.

 All three of the non-Delta cards offer some form of lounge access, a TSA PreCheck/Global Entry application fee credit and an annual airline fee credit.
-If you’re not focused on earning MQMs and don’t mind a high annual fee card, these are all likely better options than the Delta Reserve.
+If you’re not focused on earning MQMs and don’t mind a high annual fee card, these are other better options than the Delta Reserve.
+Check out our list of the best travel credit cards here.

 Whenever you apply for a credit card make sure you read the terms and conditions of the card and the rewards program to find out about minimum spend requirements and any restrictions to ensure you can successfully obtain the card and earn the rewards it offers.